Vietnam.vn - Nền tảng quảng bá Việt Nam

 The Jade Goddess of Science

-TP - That nickname not only evokes feminine beauty but also contains the radiance of a jade polished over time.
-It is an entity that harmonizes the artistic spirit in a soul that is passionate about dance, passionate about music, cherishes literary dreams and has a sharp scientific mind.
+TP - That nickname not only evokes feminine beauty but also contains the radiance of a gem polished over time.
+It is an entity that harmonizes the artistic spirit in a soul that has been passionate about dance, passionate about music, cherished literary dreams and a sharp scientific mind.

 Báo Tiền PhongBáo Tiền Phong05/05/2025

-Associate Professor Dr. Tran Ngoc Mai was awarded the title of Associate Professor (PGS) at the youngest age in 2024, at the age of 33.
+Associate Professor Dr. Tran Ngoc Mai was awarded the youngest Associate Professor title in 2024, at the age of 33.
 She has affirmed her position in the academic world with more than 30 valuable scientific publications revolving around the fields of investment, global trade and sustainable economic development.

 The profession chose me